 Alberta Municipal Affairs has no input, as the resolution is not within the ministry’s mandate.

 The response provided by the Alberta Utilities Commission (AUC) indicates the unique challenges related to the utility right of way approval process.
 The first part of this resolution requests an improvement to the utility marking and locating process to reduce delays and costs.
 The AUC response explains the current process but does not indicate plans to improve it.
 Not mentioned in the response but relevant to the resolution is the recent passing of Bill 211: Alberta Underground Infrastructure Notification System Consultation Act in the Alberta Legislature.
 Bill 211 would form a committee of the Legislative Assembly to prepare and submit a “report on the underground infrastructure notification system in Alberta, which must include any recommendations for amendments to legislation to improve safety for excavators and to protect underground infrastructure.”
 Among other things, the report must consider “enforcement of rules pertaining to the underground infrastructure notification system.”
-RMA formally submitted the passing of Bill 211.
+RMA formally supported the passing of Bill 211.
 Bill 211 received first reading in March 2019.
 Unfortunately, due to the provincial election in April 2019, the Bill did not proceed to second reading or receive royal assent.
 In May 2020, RMA submitted a letter to the Minister of Municipal Affairs requesting the re-introduction of Bill 211 or similar legislation to support ground disturbance notification requirements.
 More recently, RMA has supported work by the Alberta Common Ground Alliance to reintroduce a private member bill on this issue, potentially for the spring 2021 legislative session.

 The second part of this resolution requests the development of a master agreement which would include a fee per lineal metre to be paid by utility companies with infrastructure within a municipality’s boundaries.
 The AUC response raises concerns about the costs such an approach would impose on utility companies, which would be passed along to consumers.
 RMA looks forward to discussing this approach and its pros and cons with the AUC.
 At this point, this resolution is assigned a status of Intent Not Met, but RMA looks forward to progressing on this issue through Bill 211 and other discussions with the AUC.